 In response, Feliz shared a screenshot of overall crime statistics for The Bronx for a similar period and responded, “Crime, including shootings, are up in some boroughs.
 We should celebrate only after all, incl. our most disadvantaged communities, make progress on this issue. @NYCMayor.”

 As reported, on Sept.
-27, Adams pleaded not guilty to federal bribery charges in the context of an investigation into his campaign finances during his 2021 mayoral election campaign, and has moved unsuccessfully to dismiss the charges.
+27, Adams pleaded not guilty to federal bribery charges in the context of an investigation into his campaign finances during his 2021 mayoral election campaign, and moved, unsuccessfully, to dismiss the charges.
 On Oct.
 1, the mayor also sought to impose sanctions on the federal prosecutors who charged him with bribery, alleging they leaked grand jury material and other sensitive information in “brazen violations” of the rules.

-Meanwhile, it’s been reported that the mayor’s latest elected interim police commissioner, Tom Donlon, who, as reported, grew up in Norwood, is the latest top Adams adminstration official tipped to step down following a recent raid by federal agents on his home (which Donlon later said was unrelated to his work with the NYPD).
-The interim police commissioner said documents that had come into his possession around 20 years ago were removed during the search.
+Meanwhile, the NY Daily News has reported that the mayor’s latest elected interim police commissioner, Tom Donlon, who, as reported, grew up in Norwood, is the latest top Adams adminstration official tipped to step down in the coming days following a recent raid by federal agents on his home (which Donlon later said was unrelated to his work with the NYPD).
+The interim police commissioner, who was only appointed to the position on Sept.
+12, said documents that had come into his possession around 20 years ago were removed during the search.

 As reported, Donlon served as New York’s director of the Office of Homeland Security, ran the FBI National Threat Center and the FBI NYPD Joint Terrorist Task Force, worked as the cold case agent investigating the 1993 Twin Towers bombing, as well as the attacks on both the U.S. embassy in Africa and on the USS Cole (ship) in Yemen by al-Qaeda.
 When questioned about the raid on Donlon’s homes during a press conference on Sept.
 24, the mayor referred to the case as “a private matter.”

-Several top Adams administration officials have recently stepped down or resigned amid the federal investigation revelations, as reported, and many others have called for the mayor to follow suit but so far, he has remained defiant.
+A slew of top Adams administration officials have recently stepped down or resigned amid the federal investigation revelations and many others, including local State Sen. Gustavo Rivera (S.D.
+33) and Congresswoman Alexandria Ocasio-Cortez (NY-14), have called for the mayor to follow suit.
+So far, Adams has remained defiant.
+Meanwhile, The NY Daily News recently reported that NYC Sanitation Commissioner Jessica Tisch is tipped to take over the police commissioner role.

-As reported, the mayor defended himself and his record during a recent visit to The Bronx.
-He, and the federal prosecutors he has sought to bring sanctions against, are presumed innocent unless and until convicted in a court of law.
+Adams defended himself and his record during a recent visit to The Bronx.
+He, Banks, Caban, Pearson, and the federal prosecutors the mayor has sought to bring sanctions against, are presumed innocent unless and until convicted in a court of law.

 Anyone with information regarding this vandalism incident is asked to call the NYPD’s Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).
 The public can also submit their tips by logging onto the Crime Stoppers website at https://crimestoppers.nypdonline.org/, or on X @NYPDTips.